What is Extradition?

 Are you facing an extradition request?

 You need to understand your rights.
-When extradition occurs, it means that one jurisdiction i.e. country is trying to hand over an alleged criminal to another country.
+When extradition occurs, it means that one jurisdiction, that is, a specific country, is trying to hand over an alleged criminal to another country.

 See also immigration prosecutions